a-pohlman/XBee-Sniffer-Interface/README.md

 - Supports different themes

 ## Version 0.2.5-beta
-The current release of the application as of **02/14/2026.** This will be the first instalment of the application.
-Development may or may not continue in the future.
-It all depends on if the project needs more updates and features.
-Since this is the first version to be released, there are no bug updates or reports to be made as of this time.
-Read the below footer notes for the section to view any additional information needed.
+Outdated release of the application from **02/14/2026.** Please see the newest release XSI_0.3.0 by using the github branches for the most up-to-date version.

 > [!WARNING]
 > The app was developed and tested using Python 3.13 enviornment.
 If using the Python Version, and not an exectuable, it is recommended to have a Python interperter 3.10 and higher.